xdg_wm_base

 destroy()

-Destroy the xdg_surface
+destroy the xdg_surface

 Destroy the xdg_surface object.
 An xdg_surface must only be destroyed after its role object has been destroyed, otherwise a defunct_role_object error is raised.